arohner/foam/README.md

 ## Limitations

 Lots.
 This is experimental, proof of concept.
+This list of limitations is not complete.

+- Not all Om protocols have been ported over yet
+- Bugs everywhere
+- Most unusual options aren't supported yet.
+Cursors and app-state can currently only be maps.
+- because CLJ doesn't support Javascript's ... special... arity-overloading, your om component functions must use the 3 arg constructor: `(defn foo [app owner opts])`. `foam.core/build` only provides the 3 arity version, to reduce confusion.

 ## License